-New business awards represent the value of anticipated future net service revenue that has been awarded during the period that is recognized in backlog.
+New business awards represent the value of anticipated future revenue that has been awarded during the period that is recognized in backlog.
 This value is recognized upon the signing of a contract or receipt of a written pre-contract confirmation from a customer that confirms an agreement in principle on budget and scope.
 New business awards also include contract amendments, or changes in scope, where the customer has provided written authorization for changes in budget and scope or has approved us to perform additional work as of the measurement date.
-Awards may not be recognized as backlog after consideration of a number of factors, including whether (i) the relevant net service revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
+Awards may not be recognized as backlog after consideration of a number of factors, including whether (i) the relevant revenue is expected only after a pending regulatory hurdle, which might result in cancellation of the study, (ii) the customer funding needed for commencement of the study is not believed to have been secured or (iii) study timelines are uncertain or not well defined.
 In addition, study amounts that extend beyond a three-year timeline are not included in backlog.
 The number and amount of new business awards can vary significantly from period to period, and an award's contractual duration can range from several months to several years based on customer and project specifications.

 Cancellations arise in the normal course of business and are reflected when we receive written confirmation from the customer to cease work on a contractual agreement.
 The majority of our customers can terminate our contracts without cause upon 30 days' notice.
 Similar to new business awards, the number and amount of cancellations can vary significantly period over period due to timing of customer correspondence and study-specific circumstances.
 Total cancellations in a period are offset against gross new business awards received in a period to determine net new business awards in our backlog calculation.
-On an Accounting Standards Codification Topic 605, Revenue Recognition ("ASC 605") basis, net new business awards were \$128.2 million and \$93.9 million for the three months ended March 31, 2018 and 2017, respectively.
+On an Accounting Standards Codification Topic 606, Revenue from Contracts with Customers ("ASC 606") basis, net new business awards were \$227.6 million and \$668.3 million for the three and nine months ended September 30, 2018, respectively.
+On an Accounting Standards Codification Topic 605, Revenue Recognition ("ASC 605") basis, net new business awards were \$150.1 million and \$112.1 million for the three months ended September 30, 2018 and 2017, respectively.
+On an ASC 605 basis, net new business awards were \$434.2 million and \$311.3 million for the nine months ended September 30, 2018 and 2017, respectively.

-Backlog represents anticipated future net service revenue from net new business awards that have not commenced or are currently in process but not complete.
+Backlog represents anticipated future net revenue from net new business awards that have not commenced or are currently in process but not complete.
 Reported backlog will fluctuate based on new business awards, changes in the scope of existing contracts, cancellations, revenue recognition on existing contracts and foreign exchange adjustments from non-U.S. dollar denominated backlog.
-On an ASC 605 basis, as of March 31, 2018, our backlog increased by \$63.5 million, or 13.1%, to \$547.3 million compared to \$483.8 million as of March 31, 2017.
-Included within backlog on an ASC 605 basis as of March 31, 2018 was approximately \$295 million to \$305 million that we expect to convert to net service revenue over the next twelve months, with the remainder expected to convert to net service revenue thereafter.
+On an ASC 606 basis, as of September 30, 2018, our backlog was \$1,024.5 million.
+On an ASC 605 basis, as of September 30, 2018, our backlog increased by \$98.7 million, or 19.4%, to \$608.7 million compared to \$510.0 million as of September 30, 2017.
+Included within backlog on an ASC 605 basis as of September 30, 2018 was approximately \$360 million to \$370 million that we expect to convert to net service revenue over the next twelve months, with the remainder expected to convert to net service revenue thereafter.